 Insert the tenon on the honey dipper blank into the hole so that it is secure.
 This is how you mount the wood on your lathe.

-You can bring the tail stock up and use it like a press to increase your security.
+You can bring the tailstock up and use it as a press to increase your security.

-At this point complete most of the turning on your honey dipper or other project.
+At this point complete most of the turning on your honey dipper or other projects.

-Now to finish of the far end of the blank you can remove the tail stock.
-Depending on how secure the blank is being held by the face plate you may want to use your non-tool hand to support the turning as you make your final, light cuts.
+Now to finish the far end of the blank you can remove the tailstock.
+Depending on how secure the blank is being held by the faceplate you may want to use your non-tool hand to support the turning as you make your final, light cuts.